Home » Trailer & Caravan Safety » Loose Axle U-Bolts cause Highway Havoc

 by | Jul 19, 2019 | Trailer & Caravan Safety | 3 comments

 The axle in the photo is a heavy-duty 50mm square, Australian-made axle with 12″ electric backing plates and AL-KO drums.
-All the equipment is heavy-duty, and of good quality, so the problem did not arise from cheap equipment.
-The trailer this axle was attached to was also nearing its total capacity of 4.5t, so you can imagine how severe this accident was.
+All the equipment is heavy-duty and of good quality, so the problem did not arise from cheap equipment.
+The trailer attached to this axle was also nearing its total capacity of 4.5t, so you can imagine how severe this accident was.

-The cause of the accident was found to be U-bolts that had come loose.
+The cause of the accident was found to be loose U-bolts.
 In the picture above, do you notice how the U-Bolt axle clamp is still intact on the right-hand side of the trailer?
-The leaf spring has broken; however, if the U-bolts were adequately tightened, some portion of the spring should be retained by the U-Bolt clamp.
+The leaf spring has broken; however, if the U-bolts were adequately tightened, the U-bolt clamp should retain some of the spring.

 The left side of this axle is severely damaged.
-The U-bolts have become so loose that the axle has moved back, possibly under shock loading and become detached from the u-bolt clamping system.
+The U-bolts have become so loose that the axle has moved back, possibly under shock loading, and detached from the U-bolt clamping system.

-The axle then rattled around inside the spring camber area until it had broken the spring.
-This led to a bent axle, which led to the axle exiting the trailer undercarriage.
+The axle then rattled inside the spring camber area until it broke the spring.
+This led to a bent axle and the axle exiting the trailer undercarriage.
 How to avoid this disastrous event?
-A very simple solution is to ensure you tighten the nuts on your U-bolts.
+A straightforward solution is to ensure you tighten the nuts on your U-bolts.

 U-Bolts and Australian Standards for Caravans

 The standard U-bolt used most commonly is SS400 grade steel coupled with a 1/2″ BSW thread.
-Although higher tensile steels are available, the industry is unmoved by demanding a better standard of clamping axle and spring to the caravan chassis.
+Although higher tensile steels are available, the industry is unmoved by the demand for a better standard of clamping axle and spring to the caravan chassis.

-The Engineers and Production team at Couplemate are investigating and testing higher-grade steels for use within the caravan industry, specifically ones that do not require re-tightening at the 1st service.
-As an essential chassis component that is critical for safe travel, and we (at Couplemate) are dedicated to investing in research and development for this product.
+The Engineers and Production team at Couplemate are investigating and testing higher-grade steels for use within the caravan industry, specifically ones that do not require re-tightening at the first service.
+As an essential chassis component critical for safe travel, we (at Couplemate) are dedicated to investing in research and development for this product.

-Often, you will see manufacturers (such as AL-KO or ourselves) specify torque settings for caravan and trailer U-bolts.
-A problem is created when dealers and customers ask for torque settings.
+Often, manufacturers (such as AL-KO or ourselves) specify torque settings for caravan and trailer U-bolts.
+This creates a problem when dealers and customers ask for torque settings.
 It also creates issues removing the hydrogen embrittlement that often causes U-bolts to bend or break easily.

 Typical Sizes and Ratings of U-Bolts are: